-Level Description: The candidate will be able to demonstrates: Marks 5 Adequate grip, stance, and preliminary swings.
-Movement across circle is slow and lacks drive and momentum.
+Level Description: The candidate will be able to demonstrates: rks 5 Adequate grip, stance, and preliminary swings.
+Movement across circle is slow and 4 lacks drive and momentum.
 Distance thrown: Boys 8.00m Girls 6.00m 4 Movement across circle is adequate however lacking the necessary drive and speed.
-5 - 8 Hip movement is lacking.
+5 8 Hip movement is lacking.
 Distance thrown: Boys 12.00m or over Girls 10.00m or over 3 Rotation and speed are evident in the movement across the circle.
 Good hip movement and angle of release.
 Power and speed seem to be more prominent than technique.
-Distance thrown: Boys 16.00m or over Girls 14.00m or over 2 Good grip, drive and correct movement across the circle.
-Good release and recovery 13 - 16 are evident .
-Distance thrown: Boys 20.00m or over Girls 18.00m or over 1 Outstanding rotation across circle with good momentum and release.
-Technique 17 - 20 shows speed, flow, and power.
-Distance thrown: Boys 24m or over Girls 22.00m or over
+9 12 Distance thrown: Boys 16.00m or over Girls 14.00m or over 2 Good grip, drive and correct movement across the circle.
+Good release and recovery are evident.
+13 16 Distance thrown: Boys 20.00m or over Girls 18.00m or over 1 Outstanding rotation across circle with good momentum and release.
+Technique shows speed, flow, and power.
+17 20 Distance thrown: Boys 24m or over Girls 22.00m or over